 On Fort Carson, the Pollution Prevention and Good Housekeeping Program is accomplished through different methods.
-First, the Directorate of Public Works institutes a training program which targets soldiers and employees operating in locations were the potential or pollution is increased.
+First, the Directorate of Public Works institutes a training program which targets soldiers and employees operating in locations were the potential for pollution is increased.
 The Environmental Protection Officer (EPO) course is held every quarter and engages attendees on multiple areas of concern regarding pollution prevention.
-During the EPO course short lectures on topics such as hazardous waste storage, toxins, spill response and pollute prevention are given.
-Course attendance is trending upward as the leadership element of Fort Carson becomes more aware of the need for proper pollution prevention training and accountability.
+During the EPO course, short lectures on topics such as hazardous waste storage, toxins, spill response and pollution prevention are given.
+Course attendance is trending upward as the leadership element on Fort Carson becomes more aware of the need for proper pollution prevention training and accountability.
+Soldiers who receive this training return to their assignments and educate the staff around them.
+Fort Carson has roughly 30,000 personnel assigned to this location and tracking every soldier is a monumental task.
+Course rosters are recorded with every class given.
+Names and Unit Identification are categorized as sensitive information.
+This information will not be included in this annual report.
+Redacted copies are available upon request.